TheMoerp/external_csgo_cheat/README.md

 Toggle the triggerbot with the key **NUM_2**.
 It will shoot if you hover over an enemy hitbox.
 The shooting interval equals the recovery time of the current weapon.

 ##### Bhop script
 Toggle the bhop script with the key **NUM_3**.
-Just keep pressing **Space** an start bhopping.
+Just keep pressing **Space** and start bhopping.

 ##### Antiflash
 Toggle the antiflash with the key **NUM_4**.
 No more looking away for you :).

 ##### Skinchanger
-Since the knifechanger can be pretty glitchy I recomment to create a autoconfig file for csgo.
+Since the knifechanger can be pretty glitchy I recommend to create a autoconfig file for csgo.
 Just create a file named *autoexec.txt* in `Programm Files (x86)/Steam/steamapps/common/Counter-Strike Global Offensive/csgo/csfg` and write the following lines:

     bind f4 "record 1;stop;"